MisterIXI/wiapMR/WIAP_ObsidianVault/PlantUML/PlantUML (UML diagramms).md

 **Export:** `Right Click -> Export Current Diagramm`

-In VSCode change the Plantuml settings for exporting at the same point as the source file:
+In VSCode change the Plantuml settings (vscode "settings" and search for "plantuml") for exporting at the same point as the source file:

 ![](attachments/Pasted%20image%2020220503224649.png)